niola-liberty/covid-sql-project/README.md

 ```
 ![death percentages ng](https://github.com/niola-liberty/covid-sql-project/assets/82907562/4cb96eb0-f062-431a-a98d-18b1363d5759)

-This shows that the average rate of dying if you contact covid in Nigeria is 3%.
+<u>This shows that the average rate of dying if you contact covid in Nigeria is 3%.</u>

 ```sql